Graduate Diploma in Agriculture

 • 3339 Livestock System Challenges and Solutions: Review livestock farming systems and their impact on the economy, society and the environment

-• 4278 Organic Systems: Understand the agroecological principles and practices of organic systems
+• 4744 Organic and Regenerative Systems: Understand the agroecological principles and practices of organic and regenerative systems

 The availability of electives to individual students will be dependent on timetabling considerations and on sufficient students electing to take part.